Melodic-Mind/Note-Art/docs/code/utilities/Driver.md

 <a name="Driver+addInstrument"></a>

 ### driver.addInstrument(instrument)
-Adds an instrument to the piece.
+Adds an instrument to the score.

 **Kind**: instance method of [<code>Driver</code>](#Driver)